FreezeFish/MicrobeDetectionEvaluation/README.md

 ###Prerequisites
 .Linux OS, our tests are performed on CentOS release 6.5(server) and Ubuntu 15.10(Desktop) .Network required.
 This project will download a lot of related files(>34 Gb) online, please make sure your network is available.
+###Download and setup
+1.You can use the command line git clone https://github.com/FreezeFish/MicrobeDetectionEvaluation.git to download the project easily.
+2.Then you can cd into the MicrobeDetectionEvaluation dir and use the command line chmod +x *.sh, and ./install.sh to configure the detection environment.

 ##Tools:
 install.sh: download kraken, readscan and cs-score, install them and run three analysis examples. <br>